PANTHèRE de CARTIER: THE ORIGIN AND EVOLUTION

 CIGARETTE CASE, 1917

-The first comprehensive representation of the feline in onyx and diamonds standing between two carved emerald cypress trees appeared on a Cartier cigarette case in 1917.
-It was a gift from Louis Cartier to his beloved Jeanne Toussaint, whom he had nicknamed La Panthère in honor of her independent personality.
-He was so impressed by her charisma and exotic sense of style that he appointed her head of the accessories division by late 1917.
+The first comprehensive representation of the feline in onyx and diamonds, standing between two carved emerald cypress trees, appeared on a Cartier cigarette case in 1917.
+It was a gift from Louis Cartier to his beloved Jeanne Toussaint.
+He had nicknamed La Panthère in honour of her independent personality.
+He was so impressed by her charisma and alluring sense of style that he appointed her head of the accessories by late 1917.

 JEANNE TOUSSAINT, 1922 – 1978

-Throughout her career at Cartier, Jeanne Toussaint took on an increasingly significant role and ultimately became the creative director of jewelry in 1933.
-She elevated the panther to iconic status, reigning supreme over the legendary jewelry bestiary with the support of the talented designer Peter Lemarchand, who had joined Cartier in 1927.
-In 1935, she conceived a collection of yellow gold jewelry with several panthers, including the first panther ring featuring two panther heads.
+Throughout her career at Cartier, Jeanne Toussaint took on an increasingly significant role and ultimately became the creative director of jewellery in 1933.
+She elevated the panther to iconic status, reigning supreme over the legendary jewellery bestiary with the support of the talented designer Peter Lemarchand, who had joined Cartier in 1927.
+In 1935, she conceived a collection of yellow gold jewellery with several panthers, including the first panther ring featuring two panther heads.

 DUKE & DUCHESS OF WINDSOR, 1948